EcoJulia/BiobakeryUtils.jl/docs/src/metaphlan.md

 Pages = ["metaphlan.jl"]
 ```

 [^note]: Right now, the table contains all taxonomic levels, so this doesn't make much sense.
-For a real analysis, you'd probably want to restrict to a single clade (eg species).
-You can easily do this with `filter`: `spec = filter(t-> clade(t) == :species, mps3)`.
+For a real analysis, you'd probably want to restrict to a single rank (eg species).
+You can easily do this with `filter`: `spec = filter(t-> taxrank(t) == :species, mps3)`.
 We're not doing this for the demo dataset, because there's not any taxonomic overlap at the species level.